awsdocs/amazon-personalize-developer-guide/doc_source/event-values-types.md

-# Filtering Interactions Data Before Training<a name="event-values-types"></a>
+# Choosing the interactions data used for training<a name="event-values-types"></a>

-If your Interactions dataset includes data that you want to exclude for training, you can filter out the records before training\.
-Filtering interactions data before training a recommendation model allows you to use only a relevant subset of your data for training or remove noise to train a more optimized model\.
-For more information about Interactions datasets, see [Datasets and Schemas](how-it-works-dataset-schema.md) and [Interactions Dataset](interactions-datasets.md)\.
+You can choose the events in an Interactions dataset that Amazon Personalize uses when creating a solution version \(training a model\)\.
+Choosing interactions data before training allows you to use only a relevant subset of your data for training or remove noise to train a more optimized model\.
+For more information about Interactions datasets, see [Datasets and schemas](how-it-works-dataset-schema.md) and [Interactions dataset](interactions-datasets.md)\.

-You filter records from an Interactions dataset before training as follows:
+You can choose interactions data as follows:
-+ **Specify the type of event to use in training** – When you configure a Solution, if your Interactions dataset includes event types in an EVENT\_TYPE column, you can specify an event type to use in training\.
-For example, if your Interactions dataset includes *purchase*, *click*, and *watch* event types, and you want to filter out purchases and clicks before training, when you configure your Solution, you would provide *watch* as the event type Amazon Personalize uses in training\.
++ **Choose records based on type** – When you configure a solution, if your Interactions dataset includes event types in an EVENT\_TYPE column, you can optionally specify an event type to use in training\.
+For example, if your Interactions dataset includes *purchase*, *click*, and *watch* event types, and you want Amazon Personalize to train the model with only *watch* events, when you configure your solution, you would provide *watch* as the `event type` that Amazon Personalize uses in training\.

-   If your Interactions dataset has multiple event types in an EVENT\_TYPE column, and you do not provide an event type when you configure your Solution, Amazon Personalize uses all interactions data for training with equal weight regardless of type\.
+   If your Interactions dataset has multiple event types in an EVENT\_TYPE column, and you do not provide an event type when you configure your solution, Amazon Personalize uses all interactions data for training with equal weight regardless of type\.
-+ **Set a threshold to exclude records based on event value ** – When you configure a Solution, if your Interactions dataset includes EVENT\_TYPE and EVENT\_VALUE fields, you can set a specific value as a threshold to exclude records from training\.
++ **Choose records based on type and value ** – When you configure a solution, if your Interactions dataset includes EVENT\_TYPE and EVENT\_VALUE fields, you can set a specific value as a threshold to exclude records from training\.
 For example, if your EVENT\_VALUE data for events with an EVENT\_TYPE of *watch* is the percentage of a video that a user watched, if you set the event value threshold to 0\.5, and the event type to *watch*, Amazon Personalize trains the model using only *watch* interaction events with an EVENT\_VALUE greater than or equal to 0\.5\.

-## Filtering Records by Event Value and Event Type \(AWS SDK\)<a name="event-values-types-example"></a>
+## Filtering records by event value and event type \(AWS SDK\)<a name="event-values-types-example"></a>

 In the following procedure, you use the AWS SDK for Python \(Boto3\) to create an Interaction schema that filters a training dataset\.
 You can use a Jupyter \(iPython\) notebook to accomplish the same task\.
-For more information, see [Getting Started Using Amazon Personalize APIs with Jupyter \(iPython\) Notebooks](getting-started-python.md#gs-jupyter-notebook)\.
+For more information, see [Getting started using Amazon Personalize APIs with Jupyter \(iPython\) notebooks](getting-started-python.md#gs-jupyter-notebook)\.

-**Prerequisites: **Complete the prerequisites and verify that your Python environment is set up as described in [Getting Started \(AWS SDK for Python\)](getting-started-python.md)\.
+**Prerequisites: **Complete the prerequisites and verify that your Python environment is set up as described in [Getting started \(AWS SDK for Python\)](getting-started-python.md)\.

 **To filter records used in a training dataset by event value or event type**